haleyohair/Juicy-Brick-Breaker/README.md

 ## Implementation

 I included different themes, icons, and particles.
 When the ball hits the paddle, hearts come out of it.
 When the ball hits a brick, balls come out of it.
 I changed the color of the bricks and took some out in the first level.
+When the ball hits the side of the wall it turns pink.
+The bricks fall into place once the game has started.
+The ball itself reacts when it hits a brick, the paddle, or the walls.

 ## References